 Of course, you can always find more winter fun ideas in our Indoor Family Fun Guide, or even sign up for a new class.

-1. Head to Museum of the Moving Image in Queens for its collection of fascinating cinematic props, ever-changing movie screenings, and cool teen-only design labs.
+1. Head to Museum of the Moving Image in Queens for its collection of fascinating cinematic props, new Jim Henson exhibit, ever-changing movie screenings, and cool teen-only design labs.

 2. Try for a strike at one of NYC's numerous bowling alleys.

 Tag meets hide-and-seek in this high energy game.
 Photo courtesy of Bowlmor